 As death approaches, the patient may become more withdrawn and less responsive.
-Though you may find it challenging to communicate now, remember that hearing is the last sense to be lost, so even if the patient doesn't answer they likely do know what you are saying.
+Though you may find it challenging to communicate now, remember that hearing is the last sense to be lost, so even if the patient doesn't answer he/she likely does know what you are saying.
 This time with your loved one is very meaningful, and it's important to: